peteraritchie/ConsoleApplicationBuilder/README.md

 }
 ```

-The above code re-uses `Program` as the class to instantiate by the service provider and inject with required services.
-In particular, the `Program` constructor requires an `ILogger<Program>` instance that will be instantiated and injected in the call the `ConsoleApplicationBuilder.Build<T>()`.
+The above code re-uses `Program` as the class to be instantiated by the service provider and inject with required services.
+Out of the box, the `Program` constructor requires an `ILogger<Program>` instance that will be instantiated and injected in the call the `ConsoleApplicationBuilder.Build<T>()`.

 Using ``ConsoleApplicationBuilder`` can be as minimal as: